weaviate/elysia/docs/Advanced/advanced_tool_construction.md

 ```
 By setting the boolean flags for the different variables, you can control the inputs and outputs assigned, whereas some inputs are always included (such as user prompt).

-To use the augmented module via `ElysiaChainOfThought`, call the `.aforward()` method of the new module, passing all your *new* inputs as keyword arguments.
+To use the augmented module via `ElysiaPrompt`, call the `.aforward()` method of the new module, passing all your *new* inputs as keyword arguments.
 You do not need to include keyword arguments for the other inputs, like the `environment` or `user_prompt`, they are automatically added, e.g.
 ```python
 my_module.aforward(input1=..., input2=..., lm=...)
 ```